crynux-ecosystem/genki-dama/README.md

 * General model quality: the model quality will be evaludated, such as the quality of the output text/music, the relevance of the output to the input text prompt.
 * Data diversity: validators set higher weights to data with less similarity to encourage miners provide diversified data.
 * Miner contribution: each miner's contribution to the final FL aggregated model will be evaluated, miners with higher contribution will get higher weights.
-Metrics such as [Shapley Value](https://en.wikipedia.org/wiki/Shapley_value) could be used to evaluate the miner's contribution in a FL model.
+Metrics such as [Shapley Value](https://en.wikipedia.org/wiki/Shapley_value)[6] could be used to evaluate the miner's contribution in a FL model.

-The metrics varies between Damas.
+The metrics used may vary between different Damas.
 Detailed metrics will be given in the description of each Dama.

 ## Roadmap